LaurentTrk/extension/README.md

   readonly accounts: Accounts;
   // the standard Signer interface for the API, as detailed below readonly signer: Signer;
+  // the standard Decrypter interface for the API, as detailed below readonly decrypter: Decrypter;
   // not injected as of yet, subscribable provider for polkadot-js API injection,
   // this can be passed to the API itself upon construction in the dapp
   // readonly provider?: Provider